15 Unique Examples of Subscription Box Packaging

 - When I say lifestyle, what are the first images that pop into your head?
 Gorgeous Fab Fit Fun is as playful as any mixed lifestyle package should be.
 Take a closer look at the details of other packaging elements, how freely creative they are, but merged with the main box design at the same time.
 Creativity yet cohesiveness for the win!

 - Are those really the packaging paper strips that resemble the grass, associated with all-natural and organic beauty?
 Such a wise and creative touch.
 Also, this subscription business is focused on teens, inspiring them to turn to more natural cosmetic options, which is as altruistic as it is stylish.
 Watch and learn from The Better Beauty Box.

 - Breathe in the elegant and powerful simplicity of this Rachel Zoe Box of Beauty packaging.
 Does it need anything else, apart from the direct, personal and warm greeting that makes the subscriber smile, despite all the grayness?
 No, their job is done here and the authority is set too – “we don’t need to prove anything” attitude shines through this purity for sure.

-- The testosterone levels automatically rise at the first glance on this subscription packaging – BattlBox is perfect for serious adventurers and survivalists.
+- Testosterone levels automatically rise after the first glance of this subscription packaging – BattlBox is perfect for serious adventurers and survivalists.
 Starting from the font, over the color choice (or the lack of color, again, the simplicity wins) and a manly, sharp logo, everything in this design shouts out – strength, solidity, sturdy survival.
 See you in the deep woods.